kmaida/reStart-angularjs/README.md

 ## Changelog

+* 11/16/15: App-wide updates to greatly enhance base features, upgrade dependencies, and comply much more fully with John Papa's AngularJS styleguide
 * 10/18/15: Upgrade to Angular 1.4.7, upgrade `gulp-sass` to use latest and lowercase package name (for Node v4), add error response to `$http` promises
 * 8/23/15: Add gulp `connect` and server task